 A WEBC2 backdoor is designed to retrieve a Web page from a pre-determined C2 server.
 It expects the Web page to contain special HTML tags; the backdoor will attempt to interpret the data between the tags as commands.
 This malware is a variant on the GREENCAT family, using a fixed web C2.
 This family is a full featured backdoor which provides remote command execution, file transfer, process and service enumeration and manipulation.
 It installs itself persistently through the current user's registry Run key.

-http://contagiodump.blogspot.lu/2013/03/mandiant-apt1-samples-categorized-by.html system's SSL implementation to encrypt all communications with the C2 server.
-WEBC2-HEAD first issues an HTTP GET to the host, sending the Base64-encoded string containing the name of the compromised machine running the malware.
+http://contagiodump.blogspot.lu/2013/03/mandiant-apt1-samples-categorized-by.html

 WEBC2-HEAD